There is something surreal about Monschau Christmas Market.

-There is something dreamlike about Monschau and its Christmas Market.
 A historic town nestled in the rolling forests of Germany’s Eifel region, Monschau is a place where time stands still.
-Crowded with centuries-old timbered houses, crumbling medieval walls, weaving cobbled lanes and retired water mills, Monschau is one of Germany’s most beautiful towns.
-With the majority of its buildings perfectly preserved for over three hundred years, the town has a Disney like quality to it: a place for daydreaming ‘Belles’ or singing ‘Snow Whites’.
+Crowded with centuries-old timbered houses, crumbling medieval walls and retired water mills, Monschau is undoubtedly one of Germany’s most beautiful spots.

-Below is your complete guide to enjoying the magical Christmas Market of Monschau; one that might just Germany’s most beautiful.
+Below is your complete guide to enjoying every moment of it.

 How To Get to Monschau Christmas Market

 Monschau sits on the Belgium-German border, surrounded by hilly mountain ranges.
 Due to its location, the town is easy to reach by car, with many visitors coming from the larger towns of Aachen, Cologne, Bon, Liége (Belgium) and Maastrict (the Netherlands).